 STUDENT DETAILS

 Family name: Given name(s):

 Date of birth:

-Address:

-Postcode:
+Address: Postcode:

 Date of exemption from:

 Reason for the exemption:

-Conditions of the exemption: (Note: for a part day exemption the hours of program participation must be specified, including the plan to have the student attend school full time).
+(Note: for a part day exemption the hours of program participation must be specified, student attend school full time).

-As the parent of the above mentioned student, I am responsible for his/her supervision during the period of exemption.
-I understand that this exemption is limited to the period indicated.
-I understand that this exemption is subject to the conditions listed and that the exemption may be cancelled at any time.
+exemption.
+I understand that mentioned student, I am responsible for his/her supervision during the period of this exemption is limited to the period indicated.
+I understand that this exemption is I and that the exemption may be cancelled at any time.

 Name of parent:

-Signature of parent: -
+Signature of parent:

 Principal:

-Signature of Principal: Date: / /
+Signature of Principal:

+This soutificate has been issued d with out alteration and much be much used